The 7 steps of video production

-Once the company has what they think is a final or close-to-final version of the video, it goes back to the customer for initial review.
+Once the team has what they think is a final or close-to-final version of the video, it goes back to the customer for initial review.
 This first review lets the customer offer feedback on everything from the music selection to the pacing, length, and even what effects are in the video.

 It's important to note that, in some cases, the first review is the final review.
 The customer may prove satisfied with the initial version of the video.

 Assuming the customer did offer feedback, final edits are made.

 For example, maybe the sound balance isn't quite right and the background music obscures the spoken dialog in places.
 The editor would go back and adjust the volume on the music tracks to fix that problem.

 Once those corrections are complete, the video goes back for a second and final review.
 Barring some previously unmentioned problems with the video, most clients find the new edit acceptable for their needs.

 Video Production and You